 In the UK many graduates enter employment where a degree in any subject would be acceptable.
 In this instance what they offer the employer is evidence of the range of competencies which have been developed through their academic study, rather than the specific subject content of their degree.
-This page will focus on careers directly related to Social Sciences, but if you want to explore all of the choices open to you, also refer to the sources of help available in Further resources for planning your career.

 Given the current economic climate and the increased competition for graduate positions, it is important to consider a varied range of occupational areas.
 Bear in mind that many careers require further study, training and/or work experience beyond your first degree.

 Social sciences qualifications provide an excellent background for a wide range of careers.
 Opportunities can be found across all sectors and in a number of occupations.
 Education, central and local government, finance, health and social care, law, the media, public services, campaigning and research are frequent career choices.

 Within the public sector, openings can be found in all areas of the criminal justice system, such as the police, prison and probation* services (*social work in Scotland), also administration and management of social services.
 Positions within civil and diplomatic services and local government are also popular choices.